-I’ve had a number of questions posed which I’ve answered briefly with reply comments, but I’d like to take some of the questions and answer them in more detail.
-Maybe someone else has the same question, but didn’t know to look for the answer in the comments below!
+I’ve had several questions posed which I’ve answered briefly with reply comments, but I’d like to take some questions and answer them in more detail.
+Maybe someone else has the same question but didn’t know to look for the answer in the comments below!

 . . .
 I really like the name Victara.
 Did you make the names up for your fiction?
 Or get them from somewhere?
 I’m curious.